carbon-language/carbon-lang/llvm/docs/OpaquePointers.rst

   pointers.

-* Loop access analysis does not support opaque pointers yet, and is currently the main source of assertion failurse in optimized builds.
+* Loop access analysis does not support opaque pointers yet, and is currently the main source of assertion failures in optimized builds.

 * Miscellanous uses of pointer element types remain everywhere.